-2020 · AM I AT RISK OF HAVING MY IDENTITY STOLEN OR BEING A VICTIM OF FRAUD?
+2024 · AM I AT RISK OF HAVING MY IDENTITY STOLEN OR BEING A VICTIM OF FRAUD?

-COMMON SCAMS (CONTINUED) YES NO Have you recently met someone online, and they are ask for money even though you have not met in person?
-If so, they may be trying to take advantage of you.
-This is kno a romance scam.
-Do not provide them with money.
-Have you received a phone call from someone claiming to from the Social Security Administration?
+COMMON SCAMS (CONTINUED) YES NO Have you received a phone call from someone claiming to be from the Social Security Administration?
 If so, they may be trying to convince you to provide them with your Social Security Number or bank account information.
-The known as a Social Security scam.
-Do not provide them with a information. h nis is Have you received a phone call from someone claiming to a Medicare representative?
+This is known as a Social Security scam.
+Do not provide them with any information.
+Have you received a phone call, email, or text message from someone claiming to be from the IRS?
+If so, this may be a tax scam.
+The IRS does not contact taxpayers by phone, email, or text message to request or discuss personal or financial information.
+Have you received a phone call from someone claiming to be a Medicare representative?
 If so, they may be trying to convince you to provide them with your personal information (including your Medicare number).
-They may even be offering "COVID-19 kits."
 This is known as a Medicare scam.
-Do not provide them with any information. h ).
-Have you received a phone call from someone claiming to your grandchild and asking for money?
+Do not provide them with any information.
+Have you received a phone call from someone claiming to be your grandchild and asking for money?
 If so, this may be a scam known as a grandparent scam.
-Cont family members and do not wire funds or otherwise transfer money without reliable confirmation that the caller is indeed grandchild. tact Have you unexpectedly won a sweepstakes, gift card, or lottery?
+Contact family members and do not wire funds or otherwise transfer money without reliable confirmation that the caller is indeed your grandchild.
+Have you unexpectedly won a sweepstakes, gift card, or lottery?
 If so, this may be a scam known as a sweepstakes scam.
-The may involve you having to pay a fee in order to receive the supposed winnings. scam Have you received an email with a username and passwo yours in the subject line?
-If so, the cybercriminal may have credentials from a single compromised website but claim to have access to all of your electronics and accounts.
-This is known as a spearfishing sca
+The scam may involve you having to pay a fee in order to receive the supposed winnings.
+Have you received an email with a username and/or password of yours in the subject line?
+If so, the cybercriminal may have credentials from a single compromised website but claim to have access to all of your devices and accounts.
+This is known as a spearfishing scam.

-OTHER ISSUES YES NO Do you need extra support in monitoring your cybersecurity?
+OTHER ISSUES YES NO Do you want to add a further layer of security and privacy to your online activity?
+If so, consider setting up a virtual private network (VPN) from a reliable provider.
+Do you need extra support in monitoring your cybersecurity?
 If so, consider Identity Theft Protection services that can monitor your credit scores, new account openings, and suspicious activity on your behalf.
 Do you need to review your Identity Theft Insurance Policies?
 If so, consider the following: You may already have the coverage you need, as it may be included in your homeowners or auto insurance.
 Fraudulent expenses purchased on credit cards may be capped to you at \$50.
 Be mindful of over-insuring yourself.
 Have you been the victim of the above scams or other forms of fraud?
 If so, consider the following: Immediately contact any affected financial institutions to report the fraud and contain your exposure.
 If you lost money in a scam or were a victim of identity theft, file a report with your local police and the Federal Trade Commission.
 Notify credit bureaus and other relevant agencies.